 1 tsp apple cider vinegar (optional)

-2-3 cupfuls of mixed vegetables of your choice
+2-3 cups mixed vegetables

 Are you feeling passionate about plant-based food?
 Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox.